tpunt/FlexBox/README.md

 A database was **not** allowed for this project, and so configuration files were used to encapsulate domain information and constraints.

-Antlr was used to parse the external DSL file (src/com/thomaspunt/flexbox/config/BoxTypes.dsl) that stored valid box types business logic.
+Antlr was used to parse the external DSL file (src/com/thomaspunt/flexbox/config/BoxTypes.dsl) that stores the business logic for the valid box types.

 ## Run This Project
 In order to run this project, you will need to: